Xwilarg/Sketch/Packages/eu.zirk.sketch.visualnovel/README.md

 For example on this example:
 - **Characters**: File for the character "Melefin", speaker set from Ink using #speaker melefin
+- **Background Image**: Image showing the grassy area with tree in the background
 - **Container**: Object containing the bottom part of the visual novel (panel containing name and visual novel text)
 - **Name panel**: Panel around the name "Melefin"
 - **Name Text**: TMP_Text object containing the text "Melefin"